- Home

 Multiple Output Port EDFA with PON Ports.
 Each output port for the optical amplifier has built-in PON Port.
 Each of the 1550nm (CATV)’s output optical ports will multiplex G and/or XGS PON wavelengths of 1270,1310,1490, and 1577 nm from an external OLT, Available in 4, 8, 16, 32, and 64 outputs. +15 to +23 dBm output power per port.

-Combo Transmitter and EDFA with built in PON WDM ports
+Outdoor EDFA with optional built in PON WDM ports